 - We would like to treat all our recipients with respect and as fair as possible.
 We prefer that the recipients take the donations delivered without sorting through what is preferred.
 If food is to be shared, the Volunteer should consider dividing food and donating a complete meal as possible to each recipient.
 A complete meals makes up of protein, vegetables, and carbohydrate.

 Who should I call in case I am in the field and cannot get hold of anyone?

 I am a regular runner for an account but I am going on vacation.
+What should I do?
 How should I notify you?

-Coming soon is a feature that will allow all Runners to state their vacation day/days.
-The system will post it back to the Chow Match platform for other volunteers to help support your account.
-In the meantime, please email your program manager at info.peninsulafoodrunners.org so that we will have a hard copy. (please state your name, donor and the date of the food run)
+In the event that you have a last minute event, please email your program manager Michelle@peninsulafoodrunners.org (San Mateo County) or Maria@peninsulafoodrunners.org so that we will have a hard copy. (please state your name, donor and the date of the food run)

 There is lot of remaining untouched food at a party that I just attended and I would like to take it some where that the food could be enjoyed.
 Where can I go?